Arize-ai/openinference/python/instrumentation/openinference-instrumentation-groq/README.md

 ```

 Now, on the Phoenix UI on your browser, you should see the traces from your Groq application.
 Click on a trace, then the "Attributes" tab will provide you with in-depth information regarding execution!

+## More Info

+Learn how to customize spans [here](../../openinference-instrumentation/README.md#customizing-spans).

+Learn how to configure tracing [here](../../openinference-instrumentation/README.md#tracing-configuration).